 During communication, an important information exchange takes place, which enriches a person spiritually and makes him more intelligent and quick-witted.
 Such a process is vital for a person, as well as essential in everyday life.

-The intention with writing an essay is to confront a reader with a current or interesting topic in a clear, short but powerful way.
+The intention of writing an essay is to confront a reader with a current or interesting topic in a clear, short but powerful way.

 The reader must want to continue reading right from the start.
-An essay is not a big report but an argument of no more than 5 A-4 pages.
+An essay is not a bug report but an argument of no more than 5 A-4 pages.